Click here for a pdf of the one page information sheet I hand out on the first day of class.

 You will be responsible for completing eight exercises over the course of the semester; some class time will be devoted to each exercise.
 The exercises are designed to (1) help you understand the lecture material with greater clarity and (2) give you some practical experience with analyzing data and making calculations in order to understand ocean processes.
 It is your responsibility to download the exercise, print it, and bring it to class on exercise days - each exercise should be posted several days before the exercise day.

 Your exercises should be done in PENCIL so that you can easily erase should you change your mind as you complete the exercise.
 In addition, you must bring a CALCULATOR to class on exercise days (a ruler and colored pencils also may be useful).
 See the Class Schedule for the designated exercise days.
 Some lecturing will occur at the start of these days, however, at least 30 minutes will be allowed for in-class exercise work.
-This will give you the opportunity to discuss the exercise problems with your classmates and to get feedback from your instructors.
+This will give you the opportunity to discuss the exercise problems with your classmates and to get feedback from your instructor.
 The exercises will take longer than the class period to complete, however, you can get a good start on them in class where you have access to your peers and instructors to answer questions.
 As questions are asked or if problems arise about each exercise, I will update the Exercise Page with helpful tips about each exercise; be sure to check this page if you are stuck, or e-mail me.

 You must turn in every exercise whether you attended class on exercise day or not.
 It is YOUR responsibility to make sure that you finish the exercises and turn them in on time.
 Due dates for the exercises are noted on the Class Schedule; I will grade them and hand them back by the next class period (for example, if due on a Friday, you will get them back the following Monday).
 Once graded and returned, exercises will not be accepted for full credit.